 i.
-Repeat C&H's exercises 13.1 and 13.3 using the data of paralytic polio (PP) instead of those in C&H Table 13.1, i.e., compute point and interval estimates of the difference in, and ratio of, the rates of paralytic polio with the Salk vaccine and Placebo [first 2 rows].
+Repeat C&H's exercises 13.1 and 13.3 using the data of paralytic polio (PP) instead of those in C&H Table 13.1, i.e., compute point and interval estimates of the difference in, and the ratio of, the rates of paralytic polio with the Salk vaccine and Placebo [first 2 rows].

 Francis (1955) also used a conditional approach when computing their confidence intervals.
 See (on the top right corner of the BIO601 website, under Applications) the chapter on Statistical Methods.
-This chapter says...
+This chapter says... (note their use of λ for rate ratio.
+We use it for rate.)

-With M =number of vaccinated persons; N = number of persons in corresponding control group; m = number of cases among vaccinated persons [treated as the realization of a Poisson random variable]; n =number of cases among persons in corresponding control group [also treated as the realization]
+With M =number of vaccinated persons; N = number of persons in corresponding control group; m = number of cases